salma-nyagaka/INTERVIEW-PREP/interview reading/django.md

 **Low-level caching**: Cache specific data using Django's cache framework **HTTP caching**: Use ETags, Last-Modified headers

-### 60. What is GraphQL and how does it compare to REST?
-GraphQL is query language for APIs that allows clients to request specific data.
-Compared to REST, it offers single endpoint, flexible queries, strong typing, and eliminates over-fetching/under-fetching.

 ### 61. How do you handle authentication in microservices?
 **JWT tokens**: Stateless authentication across services